-Janet Wise was born in a small rural farm community in Nebraska.
+Janet Wise was born in a small rural farming and ranching community in SW Nebraska.
 From the time when dreams can be remembered, she imagined a bigger life.
 Novels and stories in print or film were always a much loved avenue into a myriad of worlds.

-As a young artist and public school teacher, she and her husband landed in a northern California coastal community.
-From there it was to Denver, Colorado where Janet became submerged in the architectural and interior design industry.
-Later divorced and the mother of two, Janet’s interests shifted to social issues, and she began to journey down a different path, this time landing in the middle of law and politics in Washington, D.C.
-After spending two years with an international non-governmental organization focused on law and democracy, Janet left her desk job in the nation’s capital and joined their field project in Cambodia.
+Educated in fine arts, Janet’s interests shifted to social and political issues, and she began a twenty-year journey down a different path, first landing in the middle of law and politics in Washington, D.C.
+After spending two years with an international non-governmental organization focused on law and democracy, Janet left her desk job in the nation’s capital and joined their UN and USAID-funded field project in Cambodia.
 Four years living outside her home country, working with legal types from all over the world, trekking around SE Asia and the South Pacific, left an indelible mark.
-For the first time, she was afforded a view of her nation from the outside looking in, seeing what others in the world see—the beauty and the blemishes.

 Her first semi-permanent return home took her to San Francisco, California to work with a law and democracy international development firm managing projects in Central and South America.

 Missing the expatriate life, she ventured back overseas to Delhi, India, where she would live and work on a USAID-funded country-wide education project for four and a half years.
 While there, Janet began writing her first novel, The Black Silk Road to be later published by Harper Collins India.
 But before then, Janet moved on to a U.S. Government-funded education project in Palestine (West Bank and Gaza).
 After Janet left Palestine, she spent five weeks in Italy, exploring, seeing, and tasting where her fictional protagonist would come to rest.